 Our priority list included, having the house painted on the exterior and interior, new window shutters, replacing all of our gold hardware, new lighting fixtures, and the most expensive one- renovating our kitchen.

-We knew that kitchen renovations were expensive and we had an idea of our 'dream kitchen', but we wanted to make the most of the money we had to spend.
+We knew kitchen renovations were expensive and we had an idea of our 'dream kitchen', but we wanted to make the most of the money we had to spend.
 After pricing out some options, we chose to go with an IKEA kitchen, and drumroll....Do it ourselves!
-Yep, after getting a quote from IKEA for installation, we decided that we could save that money and splurge on high-end appliances.
-We also saved 20% since we bought the kitchen during their Kitchen Sales Event.
-I highly recommend waiting for this sales event if you want an IKEA kitchen.
-The 20% also applies to the countertop and we went with a white quartz countertop.

-Danny is very handy, but I was still unsure how we were really going to pull this off.
-After watching several YouTube videos of DIY IKEA kitchens, we went for it, actually Danny did and I was his helper.
-It took about 3 weeks for the kitchen parts to arrive and that's when reality set in, hundreds of pieces and boxes arrived on our driveway in 2 large rectangular pallets.
+Once we placed the order at the IKEA store, It took about 3 weeks for the kitchen parts to arrive and that's when reality set in.
+Hundreds of pieces and boxes arrived on our driveway in 2 large rectangular pallets.
 I think Danny and I both had mini heart attacks after this!
-Once we got over the initial shock, it was go time.

 We were finally seeing the light at the end of the tunnel, and lots of blood, sweat, and tears, in the process!
 About 90% of the kitchen was completed and the next step was to order all new shutters for the windows.
 These took 8 weeks to deliver and caused a delay in our kitchen completion.
 Since the shutters had a border around the window, we needed to wait till they were installed before completing the backsplash.